rayhanur-rahman/resumewebsitebuilder/milestone4/Deploy.md

     * The user needs to provide a valid token for the corresponding username.
 The bot then continues with the rest of the conversation.
     * >website has been published at \<username\>.github.io
     * > Please say 'terminate' to terminate the session
-    * It must be noted that the github pushing takes a significant amount of time owing to the fact that each push accounts for only one file.
+    * It must be noted that the github pushing takes a significant amount of time for the industrial template owing to the fact that each push accounts for only one file and the industrial templates contain a lot of files.
     * The user visits the address that is provided and says **terminate** to end the session.
 * If the user answers anything other than github/zip, the bot replies:
     * >Sorry I did not understand.
     * The bot redirects the conversation to question again.
-## Use Case # 4: Terminate a session with the resumebot
+### Use Case # 4: Terminate a session with the resumebot
 Except for the cases where the bot expects any URL, github username, github token from the user, the user can terminate a session by typing in ``terminate`` at any point.
 The user must provide with a valid URL in the cases where the bot asks for a URL (e.g., link to one's LinkedIn, DBLP, or GitHub profiles, or link to the updated .yml file).
 If anything other than a valid URL (e.g., any invalid URL or any commands, even ``terminate``) is given, it winds back and will ask for a valid URL again.

 * For the cases other than asking for a URL, if the user types in `terminate`, the bot terminates the session with the following message:
 * > Session terminated!
 You can start a new session by saying 'start'

+## Final Code
+The final code is in the **master** branch

+## Screencast for continuous integration server